boytchev/virtual-prosthetics/docs/api.md

 ```

-# Robot control

 ### getAngle

 ```js
 getAngle( index );
 ```

 Method.
 Gets the angle of the `index`-th motor.
-If such
+If such motor does not exist,
-motor does not exist, the result is 0.
+the result is 0.
+Use [`getAngles`](#getangles) to get all angles at once.

 Example: